Alcampopiano/hypothesize/README.md

 Please visit the [Hypothesize documentation site](https://Alcampopiano.github.io/hypothesize/)

-### :warning: Hypothesize is currently in the beta stage of development
+### :warning: Hypothesize is currently in the beta stage of development.